 Within the regular roster of recent James Bond sponsors, French champagne label Maison Bollinger has specifically paid a whopping £10 million (AU$18.4 million) to continue their partnership with the franchise that has been ongoing for 40 years.

 It’s also known that Dutch brewing powerhouse Heineken paid £28 million (AU$51.5 million) to be in Skyfall and they’ve decided to commit another yet-to-be-disclosed amount to Bond 25.
 Belvedere’s president Charles Gibb told the Guardian that this next film sponsorship will be “the largest global partnership we have done to date.”

 Aston Martin and Omega, despite their associations with the spy across decades, still have to pay their way for each outing also.
-Other recurring brands such as Tom Ford, The Macallan and Persol will also likely return for Bond 25, making up the remaining cash among others to reach the AU$138 million total.
+Other recurring brands such as Tom Ford, Macallan and Persol will also return for Bond 25, making up the remaining cash among others to reach the AU$138 million total.

 If you’re curious as to how many brands have sponsored the Bond franchise and for which film, you can check out Hollywood Branded’s comprehensive infographic here.

 Then check out the full ensemble of Aston Martins set to feature in No Time To Die.